 The legal framework for alcohol was The Tomato Model before the alcohol Prohibition.
 But after the repeal of alcohol Prohibition, the laws regulated alcoholic beverages.
 We’ll skip the reasons for that.

-Suffice it to say, strong public support now exists for re-legalizing marijuana for responsible adult use under The Beer and Wine Model.
-The ten states that have legalized so far have substantially followed The Beer and Wine Model.
+But, strong public support now exists for re-legalizing marijuana for responsible adult use under The Beer and Wine Model.
+The eleven states that have legalized so far have partially followed The Beer and Wine Model.
 Marijuana legalization in the Untied States so far means decriminalized and regulated like beer and wine.